 2 – Plug your emergency thumb drive into your PC.

-3 – Boot your PC into “Safe Mode with Networking”.
-(Instructions available here.)
+3 – Boot your PC into “Safe Mode with Networking” (instructions available here).

 6 – Download, install and run the free version of Malwarebytes and have it remove any malware found during the “Full” scan.

-No single anti-malware program is capable of finding every possible infection, but running scans with multiple antivirus apps is a very effective method of ridding your PC of all the bad pieces of code that might reside on the hard drive.
+No single anti-malware program is capable of finding every possible infection, but running scans with multiple antivirus apps is a very effective method of ridding your PC of all the malicious pieces of code that might reside on the hard drive.